<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Providing your child with stability

-Turning a profit through appreciation
+Turning a profit through home appreciation

-Buying a house in a college town can be very strategic, as there will always be a need for housing as more students enter the school every year.
+Buying a house in a college town can be strategic, because there will always be a need for housing as more students enter the school every year.
 Real estate agents can tell you more about renting to students, but it’s great to have a built-in renter base as long as the college or university is there!

 Risks of home depreciation

-Speaking of college students, depreciation is something to consider carefully.
-Tenants are always plentiful in college towns, but students aren’t necessarily the best renters when it comes to taking care of a property.
+Speaking of college students, home depreciation is something to consider carefully.
+Tenants are always plentiful in college towns, but students aren’t always the best renters when it comes to taking care of a property.
 Your property could lose value if your student renters don’t maintain it well, or if they do something illegal while living in the home.

-It’s important to have a conversation with your child about the responsibilities of being a good tenant—especially for their parents!
-You should have the same discussion with any of your child’s roommates.
 It’s also a good idea to involve the roommates’ parents.
 After all, many parents co-sign leases for their students.
 As a result, they should also be informed about what you expect, as well as any house rules.

 Tax write-offs

 Tax write-offs can vary by state and can also depend on how you use the property.
-For example, there are different tax implications if you buy a property and allow your college student to stay in it rent free, vs. renting it out to other roommates.
+For example, there are different tax implications if you buy a property and allow your college student to stay in it rent-free vs. renting it out to other roommates.
 That’s why it’s always a good idea to check with your tax advisor before buying a home for a college student.

 Your student’s independence